 Electra Off-Broadway

-• In 1958, Dr. McIlrath brought actress Judith Evelyn to KCU to star in an academic production of Electra, the ancient play by Sophocles.
+In 1958, Dr. McIlrath brought actress Judith Evelyn to KCU to star in an academic production of Electra, an ancient play by Sophocles.
 Judith Evelyn was a moderately popular film, theatre, and TV actress at the time.

-• Evelyn’s appearance in the KCU production of Electra led to a great deal of local publicity!
+Evelyn’s appearance in the KCU production of Electra led to a great deal of local publicity.
 The Kansas City Star and other local newspapers ran laudatory articles and interviews with Evelyn.
-A local car dealership even lent her a Buick Electra for her time in Kansas City!
+A local car dealership even lent her a Buick Electra for her time in Kansas City.41

-• The play was hugely successful in Kansas City, with Dr. McIlrath writing that they had had to turn away “hundreds” of prospective audience members because the theatre was already sold out.
+The play was hugely successful in Kansas City, with Dr. McIlrath writing that they had had to turn away “hundreds” of prospective audience members because the theatre was already sold out.38

-• Judith Evelyn was so excited by the production that she worked to move the production to an off-Broadway theater in New York.
-However, the majority of the cast and crew did not go to New York for the new production.
-Instead, according to Dr. McIlrath, Evelyn cast "her friends".
-The costumes and sets were also completely new.
-Dr. McIlrath visited New York to direct the new production, and Tom Buckley, a KCU student who had played Orestes in the university production, also performed in the off-Broadway production.
+Judith Evelyn was so excited by the production that she worked to move it to an off-Broadway theatre in New York City.
+However, none of the cast and crew, aside from Dr. McIlrath, Evelyn, and KCU student Tom Buckley, went to New York for the new production.
+Instead, according to Dr. McIlrath, Evelyn cast "her friends," such as Francis Adler, Joan Westmore, Murray Matheson, and Richard Herd.262 The costumes and sets were also completely new.

-• Dr. McIlrath reported during rehearsals of the off-Broadway production that “everything (was) going fine” and that although she “had to trim the original production because of more limited stage facilities” it would “be a minor revision.”
-(Newspaper article February 1, 1959) Unfortunately, years later Dr. McIlrath said that she felt that she had not had “full controls of production and direction.”
-(Letter July 10, 1964) Dr. Felicia Londre stated that Dr. McIlrath had difficulty standing up to the New York producers, who “insisted on all kinds of last-minute changes.”
-(Dr. L 2007 speech)
+Dr. McIlrath reported during rehearsals of the off-Broadway production that “everything (was) going fine” and that although she “had to trim the original production because of more limited stage facilities” it would “be a minor revision.”21 Unfortunately, years later Dr. McIlrath said that she felt that she had not had “full control of production and direction.”32 Dr. Felicia Londré stated that Dr. McIlrath had difficulty standing up to the New York producers, who “insisted on all kinds of last-minute changes.”24

 < Previous page Next page >